~ a short story

 It was how he’d survived to champion.
 Every bout along the bracket carried all the weight of him.
 That’s what kept him going.
 Life.
 His own, and the prospect of un-life.
 It spurred him far more than the prospect of freedom.
 Something a part of him understood was never coming anyway…

 Dick strode out of the room and into the simulation room.
 To sweat, to train, to best his fears in a flight of self-annihilative rehearsal.

 Dick sat on the couch again, the LED glare casting his busted face in a spectral show of post-fight grace.
 His eyes shifted rapidly between a past vision of himself and his foe.
 The champion did not wince at their mutual fit of bloodletting.
-Dick watched it to the end, recalling that countenance again in post.
-At the end, he restarted it and began it again.
+Dick watched it to the end, recalling that countenance again in post, in mind, in life and then in death.
+From the perspective of the defeated, he watched his own fearful eyes set upon a bloody landscape, screaming in desperation for an end… one way or another.
+At the end, Dick took a deep breath, restarted it, and began watching it all over again.